The Complete Guide to Driving in New Zealand

 - Keep left and know how to use intersections

-- It is illegal to use a cellphone or be under the influence of alcohol or drugs
+- It is illegal to be under the influence of alcohol or drugs

 - Take into account the longer travel times when planning